TricksterOrg/trickster/docs/api/model.md

 {: .label .label-green }
 </div>

-- When delay is specified, Trickster will wait for a random time between the bounds before returning the response.
+- Delay specifies time in secods Trickster should wait, before returning the response.
+- It can be specified in two ways
-- Delay is an array of two floats - min and max delay, eg. `[0.5, 1.3]`.
+    - As an array of two values, min and max, eg. `[0.5, 1.3]`.
+Trickster will delay the response by some random number of seconds between these two numbers.
+    - As one number, eg. `0.3`.
+Trickster will wait exactly the specified number of seconds.
-- Default `none`
+- Default `0.0`

 ### `headers`